ctools/ctools/doc/source/users/user_manual/getting_started/beyond_stacked.rst

 .. note::

-   There is no constraint on providing the same spatial binning or the same energy binning for an exposure cube, a PSF cube, a background cube and a counts cube. ctools interpolates internally the exposure cube, PSF cube and background cube values, hence any arbitrary appropriate binning may be used.
+   There is no constraint on providing the same spatial binning or the same energy binning for an exposure cube, a PSF cube, an energy dispersion cube, a background cube and a counts cube. ctools interpolates internally all response cubes hence any arbitrary appropriate binning may be used.
    Using the same binning for the exposure cube, the background cube and the counts cube is only a convenience.